 Jesus Christ

 The name “Jesus Christ” truly captured the mission of that great Man.
 Born in the humblest of circumstances, those with “ears to hear” were able to see past tradition and understand that Jesus was the promised Messiah.
 He was the perfect example of heaven, spending time with the outcasts and sinners, healing, and serving those in need.
-Jesus voluntarily gave up His life for our sake to pay for our sins, giving all mankind the chance to repent and be saved by grace.
+Jesus voluntarily gave up His life for our sakes to pay for our sins, giving all mankind the chance to repent and be saved by grace.

 When people were surprised by Jesus’ teachings or miracles, they would wonder if He could possibly be the same Jesus of Nazareth that they had known.
 He was dismissed as the prophet from Galilee (John 7:52).
 Though Jesus was from Nazareth and Galilee, these names were used to question His power and mission.
 As we come to understand the miraculous circumstances under which Jesus was born, and the prophecies of His life more than a thousand years before HIs birth, we learn that His name was not chance.
 It was a declaration of the fulfillment of promises made to the Israelites almost 1500 years before.
 Although Jesus Christ is not with us now, His name brings power and hope over 2000 years later, and will continue to do so as Christians all over the world await His return.